Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Numerical Simulations

 $\alpha$ is taken to be the time period of one space-time oscillation.
 This makes sure that the initial configuration has non-zero resonant mode.

-For $SU(2)$ the gauge fields will have a colour index.
-When two of the three colour fields are zero, the evolution is always linear.
-Hence, we consider configurations for which the gauge fields are non-zero for at least two colours.
+In $SU(2)$, when two of the three color fields are zero, the evolution of the non-zero field is similar to the $U(1)$ case.
+Hence, we consider configurations for which the gauge fields are non-zero for at least two colors.
 Also, non-linear evolution requires that field strength and coupling constant should be large enough, e.g; here $\beta\Delta t \sim 0.1\Lambda$ and $g=1.5$.
 Note that even with smaller $\beta$ values the evolution will be non-linear at later times.
-The localized configurations, Eq.\ref{inc}, spread quickly during evolution.
-Once the fluctuations reach the boundary of the lattice, they lead to systematic errors in the evolution.
+The localised configurations, Eq.\ref{inc}, spread quickly during evolution.
+Once the fluctuations reach the boundary of the lattice, they lead to systematic errors in evolution.
 The figures, Fig.\ref{rho1_u11} and Fig.\ref{rho1_u12}, show the distributions of $\rho_1$ at $t=0.10\Lambda^{-1}$ and $t=0.60\Lambda^{-1}$ respectively.
 The results for $\rho_2$ are shown in Fig.\ref{rho2_su21} and \ref{rho2_su22} for $t=0.10\Lambda^{-1}$ and $t=0.60\Lambda^{-1}$ respectively.
-These results clearly show that $\rho_1$ and $\rho_2$ can take large values because of space-time oscillations.
-Further the effect of space-time oscillations is larger on $\rho_2$ due to non-linear interaction between the gauge fields.
-The volume average of $\rho_2$ ($<\rho_{2}>$), in $t=0.1\Lambda^{-1}$ to $t=0.6\Lambda^{-1}$, oscillates around zero and it's amplitude increases by a factor of $O(10^{3})$.
-Hence, an overall increase in global CP violation is also observed.
-Note that the exponential increase in the CP both in $U(1)$ and $SU(2)$ will saturate due to the turbulent cascade mechanism studied in ref.\cite{Mace:2019cqo}.
+These results clearly show that $\rho_1$ and $\rho_2$ can be excited starting from zero through space-time oscillations.
+Further, the effect of space-time oscillations is larger on $\rho_2$ due to non-linear interaction between the gauge fields.
+Note that, the persistent exponential increase observed in CP both for $U(1)$ and $SU(2)$ will saturate due to the turbulent cascade mechanism studied in ref.\cite{Mace:2019cqo}.